JuliaTagBot/Blog.jl/docs/src/index.md

 This is a list of interview questions on statistics.

-Constribution is wellcomed.
+Contribution is welcomed.
 Please send questions and solutions (plus hints) to kailaix@hotmail.com.

 **Example Constribution**